Manuel-Marquez1/reading-notes/201-notes/class01.md

 ## What is the most important question to answer when designing a website?

+**WHAT EXACTLY DO I WANT TO ACCOMPLISH?**

 # Semantics

 ## Why should you use an h1 element over a span element to display a top level heading?
+An **h1** element will automatically set certain characteristics due to their default behavior.

+However, with a **span** element we will have to link out HTML file to a CSS file and style it using CSS properties.

 ## What are the benefits of using semantic tags in our HTML?
 There are various benefits.